magnesiumdreamz/openmw-zink-dlss5-kit/README.md

 Start-OpenMWDLSS5Wizard.cmd
 ```

 Accept the Windows administrator prompt.
-The wizard explains every required folder
-and option in plain language, validates paths, lets you choose automatic feeder
-building or an existing feeder, shows a final review, and displays the PowerShell
-installer's live log.
-It still uses `Install-OpenMWDLSS5Kit.ps1` as its backend, so
-the GUI and command-line installation have the same validation and safety checks.

-The wizard cannot install Morrowind or obtain proprietary RenoDX/NVIDIA runtime DLLs.
+The wizard cannot install Morrowind or obtain
-Use the [pinned downloads page](docs/downloads.md) to collect and extract the required
+proprietary RenoDX/NVIDIA runtime DLLs.
+Remember to use the [pinned downloads page](docs/downloads.md)
+to collect and extract the required components first.
-components first.

 ### Option 2: run the PowerShell backend manually